Main Content start here

 Frequently asked questions

-The market size of the UAE Commercial Real Estate Market was USD 24.6 Billion in 2024.
+The market size of the UAE Commercial Real Estate Market was estimated to be USD 27.23 Billion in 2025.

 Related Reports